reactual/datalibrary/README.md

 For common subjects, data could be combined from several sources to create a new, richer dataset, with fields and metadata carefully renamed for a better experience.

-## Copywright Notes
+## Copyright Notes
 > **DataLibrary's goal is to make data more accessible.**
-> We take licensing and copywrights seriously.
+> We take licensing and copyrights seriously.

 For datasets where a copyright wouldn't apply, DataLibrary will typically host a formatted version of the data directly.
 This especially applies to common or infrequently changing datasets.

-DataLibrary supports datasets that contain copywrights, premium, and paid datasets, when approved by a provider.
+DataLibrary supports datasets that contain copyrights, premium, and paid datasets, when approved by a provider.

 **A few example strategies:**